snguyenpentest/HTB-writeups/README.md

 # HTB-writeups
-My own personal journey with Hack the Box walkthroughs and write-ups!
+My own personal journey with Hack the Box!
+A collection for my walkthroughs and write-ups.